therealdreg/enyelkm/README.md

 # enyelkm
 LKM rootkit for Linux x86 with the 2.6 kernel.
 It inserts salts inside system_call and sysenter_entry.

-## EnyeLKM Overview by Jacob Williams
+## EnyeLKM Overview

+Written by Jacob Williams - 2008, thx for your presentation!

 ###  What is EnyeLKM?